 - Ability to Handle MRP Runs of Fortune 500.
 Might not be the most suitable for the transactional workload and the MRP run of the fortune 500 due to the heavy lifting required.

 - Overwhelming for Smaller Organizations.
-Companies under $250M in revenue or outgrowing smaller ERP or accounting systems such as QuickBooks might struggle.
-Why?
-Because of the data modeling and translation expertise required to be successful with the product.
+Companies under $250M in revenue or outgrowing smaller ERP or accounting systems such as QuickBooks might struggle, with limited data modeling and translation expertise.

 Strengths: